-My friend Laurel gave me this recipe a million years ago and I still love it to make if as a gift.
+- My friend Laurel gave me this recipe a million years ago and I still love to make it as a gift.

-Fresh Blueberries are generally insect infested.
-Please check “Special Instructions” section below for information on insect inspection of blueberries.
+- Fresh Blueberries are generally insect infested.
+Please check “Kashrut Instructions” section below for information on insect inspection of blueberries.

 Cream Cheese Filling: